The Podcast for

 Episode 2: Thrown in the Deep End

-In episode two of EHO Knows, host Shane sits down with experienced Environmental Health Officer (EHO) Cameron Smith to discuss the unexpected challenge of the Lismore floods disaster.
+In this episode, Shane sits down with EHO Cameron Smith to discuss the unexpected challenge of the Lismore floods disaster.

 Cameron shares his first-hand experience of waking up to find an entire city submerged, with thousands of people stranded and in desperate need of food, shelter, and medical care.
 As an EHO, Cameron was suddenly responsible for coordinating emergency evacuation centres, ensuring access to clean water, handling sanitation concerns, and preventing disease outbreaks.